creme332/myjobviz/README.md

 ## Other tools ##

+## Salary vs Location ##
+> ⚠️ **Only m% of job listings disclosed the salary**

 # 🎊 Conclusion #
-Some technologies (SQL, Git, ...) are without any doubt highly in demand while other technologies (AWS, Clojure, ...) are yet to take off in Mauritius.
+Some technologies (SQL, Git, ...) are without any doubt highly in demand while other technologies (AWS, Clojure, Cloud technologies ...) are yet to take off in Mauritius.
 # 🔮 Future work #
 - Collect data from more job websites
 - Contrast the Stack Overflow Developer Survey with my survey